 New for September 2021, we are launching our unique LEAP Award, which has been designed to highlight to universities and prospective employers the many additional activities that all of our Sixth Formers undertake throughout their time here beyond their academic studies.
 We expect all our students to work towards this

 These accomplishments fall into four categories:

 - Preparing for your Future – Completing a week’s work experience

-Community Service: As a school we have high expectations that all our Sixth Form students to support their school community and the communities they live in.
+- Working within the school community: As a school we have high expectations that all our Sixth Form students to support their school community and the communities they live in.
 There are a number of ways people can get involved and help younger students, vulnerable students as well as the staff in the school, including:

 - Paired Reading